jitendershahi/Contact-Manager-App-with-Angular-Material/README.md

 # Angularmaterial

+This is contact manager app which jolt my angular material learning.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was generated with [Angular CLI] version 1.7.3.

 ## Development server

-Run `ng serve` for a dev server.
+First install npm to have dependencies by running npm install Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding